citylights402/learngit/readme.txt

-his is git test.
+Git is a version control system.
-Git is a version of the best controller. fuck
+Git is free software.